QUALITY DECLARATION - SUMMARY

 Year Book, Australia (cat. no. 1301.0) - refer to the 'Labour' chapter.

-In addition to the PDF publication, the tables and associated RSEs will be available in spreadsheet form on the website.
+For the 2016–17 release, tables and associated RSEs are available in spreadsheet form on the ABS website.